-The definition of vague convergence crucially depends on the richness of the family of real-valued continuous functions on $\XX$.
-In order to ensure that there are nontrivial continuous functions, it is sensible to assume that $\XX$ is completely Hausdorff.
-A stronger property of perfect normality makes it possible to work with Borel measures instead of Baire ones.
+The definition of vague convergence crucially depends on the availability of sufficiently many continuous real-valued functions on $\XX$.
+To ensure that there are non-trivial continuous functions, it is sensible to assume that $\XX$ is completely Hausdorff.
+The stronger property of perfect normality makes it possible to work with Borel measures instead of Baire ones.

-It should be noted that all measure $\mu_\gamma$ and the vague limit $\mu$ are measures from $\Msigma$, which means that they are supported by the union of all sets from $\sS$.
-If $\sS$ is trivial, that is, $\sS$ contains $\XX$ and so all subsets of $\XX$, then all involved measures are finite and Definition~\ref{def:vague} turns into the definition of \emph{weak convergence} denoted by $\mu_\gamma\wto\mu$.
-Note that the standard definition deals with vague convergence on the ideal being the Fr\'echet bornology, see \cite{daley:verejones:2008, kalle17}, or on a metric exclusion ideal, see \cite{hul:lin06,lin:res:roy14,seg:zhao:mein17}.
-Definition~\ref{def:vague} is an adaptation of the definition of vague convergence in Polish spaces and sequences of measures, see \cite{kalle17} and \cite{bas:plan19}, where it is formulated, assuming that $\XX$ is localised.
-Special cases of vague convergence are given various names in the literature: e.g., weak$^\#$-convergence in \cite{daley:verejones:2008}, $M$-convergence in \cite{hul:lin06,lin:res:roy14}, vague$^\#$-convergence in \cite[Definition~B.1.16]{kul:sol20} or $\sB$-vague convergence in \cite[Definition~4.1]{bladt:hash22}.
+It should be noted that all measures $\mu_\gamma$ and the vague limit $\mu$ are elements of $\Msigma$, which means that they are supported on the union of all sets in $\sS$.
+If $\sS$ is trivial (that is, $\sS$ contains $\XX$ and so all subsets of $\XX$), then all involved measures are finite and Definition~\ref{def:vague} reduces to the definition of \emph{weak convergence} denoted by $\mu_\gamma\wto\mu$ (and $\xi_\gamma\dto\xi$ for the corresponding random elements).
+Letting $f$ be identically one, we see that in this case $\mu_\gamma(\XX)\to\mu(\XX)$.

+Note that the standard definition deals with vague convergence on the ideal taken as the Fr\'echet bornology (see \cite{daley:verejones:2008, kalle17}) or on a metric exclusion ideal (see \cite{hul:lin06,lin:res:roy14,seg:zhao:mein17}).
+Definition~\ref{def:vague} is an adaptation of the definition of vague convergence on Polish spaces for sequences of measures; see \cite{kalle17} and \cite{bas:plan19}, where it is formulated under the assumption that $\XX$ is localised.
+Special cases of vague convergence are given various names in the literature: e.g., weak$^\#$-convergence in \cite{daley:verejones:2008}, $M$-convergence in \cite{hul:lin06,lin:res:roy14}, vague$^\#$-convergence in \cite[Definition~B.1.16]{kul:sol20}, or $\sB$-vague convergence in \cite[Definition~4.1]{bladt:hash22}.

 \paragraph{Mapping theorem}